 Locations & Seating

-The sleep spots at Zurich Airport are said to be quite good, especially inside Security, where most Gates begin to quieten down around 11:00 PM.
+The sleeping spots at Zurich Airport are quite good, especially on the airside, where most gates begin to quieten around 11:00 p.m.
 A quick look about should turn up some armrest-free seating.
-If you’re in the Airside Center, there aren’t a lot of comfortable chairs, but lie-flat benches are good for stretching out and it doesn’t tend to be too busy overnight.
+If you’re in the Airside Center, there are only a few comfortable chairs, but lie-flat benches are suitable for stretching out, and it doesn’t tend to be too busy overnight.
 If you prefer the floor, look for some carpeted areas or bring a sleep mat for much-needed cushion.

 Here are good sleep spots that travellers have reported:

-- The Center Bar near the E Gates may have some long, flat couches in enclosed booths.
+• The Center Bar near the E Gates may have long, flat couches in enclosed booths.

-- Inside Security, head to the Security Control Area on the top floor where it’s quiet and there’s little foot traffic.
+• Airside, head to the Security Control Area on the top floor, where it’s quiet, and there’s little foot traffic.

-- Pre-Security, in Arrivals and across from the Swiss Arrival Lounge, there’s a children’s play area with a few seats that is likely quiet at night.
+• Landside, in Arrivals and across from the Swiss Arrival Lounge, a children’s play area with a few seats is likely to be quiet at night.

 Rest Zones

-Zurich Airport runs a designated, pay-to-use rest zone in Transit Area D. For CHF 25, you’ll get 3-hours’ access to the 12 reclining chairs and wool blankets near the Transit Hotel.
+Pre-Covid, the airport operated a designated, pay-to-use rest zone in Transit Area D. For CHF 25, you would get 3-hour access to the 12 reclining chairs and wool blankets near the Transit Hotel.
+We can’t find any information that this still exists.
+If you know, click here to update this guide.

 Hotels

-Prefer some privacy and comfort?
-If you would like a good solid sleep between flights without the stress of going through security, a transit hotel is available.
+Zurich airport hotelsDo you prefer some privacy and comfort?
+A transit hotel is available if you want a good, solid sleep between flights without the stress of going through security.
 Located airside near the B/D Gates, the transit hotel has private rooms equipped with beds and TVs, or you can check into the rest area, where 12 bed-style seats are situated in their own private cubicles.
 Showers are included in the cost, too.

-We’ve heard rumors on pay-to-use sleep pods in the airport, but we don’t have any details.
+We’ve heard rumours about pay-to-use sleep pods in the airport, but we don’t have any details.
 If you prefer a more traditional hotel, check out the Radisson Blu Hotel Zurich Airport, which is connected to the main terminal via a walkway.
-You would need to leave the secure area to access.
+You would need to leave the airside area to access it.

-Additional hotels are located within a quick 6-minute drive of the airport, with free shuttle service.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Zurich Airport.
+Additional hotels are within a quick 6-minute drive of the airport, some with free shuttle service.
+Here are a few:

 Lounges